doowt/did-web-server/README.md

 where the first argument is a user identifier (e.g. their docker container's name) and the second is the service endpoint that implements the DIDComm API.

-This creates `did:web:didwebserver:dids:alice` and displays to `stout` the corresponding private key.
+This creates `did:web:didwebserver:dids:alice` and displays to `stdout` the corresponding private key.
 The displayed private key is not permanently stored on disk, so it must be copied from the terminal output.